Water Treatment FAQ’s

 A boil water order is issued when there has been confirmed microbiological contamination.
 The water should be brought to a full or “rolling” boil for at least 1 minute.
 You will be notified when the emergency condition no longer exists.

-The capacity of the treatment plant is fifteen million gallons per day.
+The rated capacity of the plant is 15 Million Gallons Per Day.

 We have a 1000kw generator that allows us to produce about twelve million gallons per day during power outages.